Loggerhead turtle. Photo credit: NEFSC/CFF

 Bycatch in Fishing Gear

 A primary threat to sea turtles is their unintended capture in fishing gear which can result in drowning or cause injuries that lead to death or debilitation (for example, swallowing hooks).
 The term for this unintended capture is bycatch.
 Sea turtle bycatch is a worldwide problem.
-The greatest continuing primary threat to loggerhead turtle populations worldwide is bycatch in fishing gear, primarily in trawls, longlines, gillnets, hook and line, but also in pound nets, pot/traps, and dredge fisheries.
+The greatest continuing primary threat to loggerhead populations worldwide is bycatch in fishing gear, primarily in trawls, longlines, gillnets, and hook and lines, but also in pound nets, pot/traps, and dredge fisheries.

 Loss and Degradation of Nesting Habitat